prophetyy18/ChainIDE-BSC-Master-Class/Week 5/README.md

 Follow the steps by this:

-1.Deploy the Dai / Dapp token.
+1. Deploy the Dai / Dapp token.
-2.Deploy the TokenFarm contract.
+2. Deploy the TokenFarm contract.
-3.Transfer some Dapp token to TokenFarm contract address.
+3. Transfer some Dapp token to TokenFarm contract address.
-4.Approve your Dai token to TokenFarm address.
+4. Approve your Dai token to TokenFarm address.
-5.Stake your Dai token to TokenFarm contract.
+5. Stake your Dai token to TokenFarm contract.
-6.Issus the Dapptoken.
+6. Issus the Dapptoken.
-7.Unstake the Dai token.
+7. Unstake the Dai token.

 ![image](https://user-images.githubusercontent.com/39017272/110437090-f328ab80-80ef-11eb-823f-5f6385be7101.png)